Where does photosynthesis take place?

 What role do these parts play?

-Cytoplasm: provides the platform for most chemical processes, controlled by enzymes.
+- Cytoplasm provides the platform for most chemical processes, controlled by enzymes.

-Cell membrane: acts as a barrier, controlling the movement of substances into and out of the cell.
+- The cell membrane acts as a barrier, controlling the movement of substances into and out of the cell.

-Nucleus: this contains genetic make (the DNA), which controls the activities of the cell.
+- The nucleus contains genetic make (the DNA), which controls the activities of the cell.

 Chlorophyll absorbs the light energy needed to make photosynthesis happen.
 It is important to note that not all the color wavelengths of light are absorbed.
 Plants mostly absorb red and blue wavelengths — they do not absorb light from the green range.